blair-c/rivals.academy/content/lectures/wrastor-offense/index.md

 ### Set Up the Kill

 #### Off the Side
-All of your aerials can link into Forward Strong on the right DI.
-Sweetspot Up Special can replace it as it has similar strength (but different spacing), but it carries more risk. ~43% of Wrastor kills from [my study](https://docs.google.com/spreadsheets/d/18c7od0wON5htoKAXrdSFzmAy3B92KkhRy21s6n-aQeI) were from Fstrong, so it should be your primary kill option.
+All of your aerials and tilts can link into Forward Strong on the right DI.
+Sweetspot Up Special can replace it as it has similar strength (but different spacing), but it carries more risk and can be finicky to connect if the setup isn't quite right. ~43% of Wrastor kills from [my study](https://docs.google.com/spreadsheets/d/18c7od0wON5htoKAXrdSFzmAy3B92KkhRy21s6n-aQeI) were from Fstrong, so it should be your primary kill option.

 {{< video off-the-side >}}